LetMeGoogleIt4You/CiscoZeroTouch/Environment Setup/README.md

 ```

 ## Setting up File Sharing Server
-In this guide, we will demonstrate two options for a file server:
+We will demonstrate two options for a file server:

 * Option 1: Using an HTTP server
 * Option 2: Using a TFTP server